 Each goes a bit like this:

-- Appetizer course: Usually a giant buffet of tapas
+- Appetizer course: Usually a giant buffet of Spanish tapas

 - Second course: Roasted meat or fish and a couple of sides

-- Dessert: Three-part banquet of Christmas sweets, fruit, nuts, and sweet wines and liquors
+- Dessert: A banquet of Christmas sweets, fruit, nuts, and sweet wines and liquors

 Read all about Spanish Christmas desserts here.

-While the menu varies widely from family to family and region to region, here are a few Spanish Christmas recipes to give you a taste of the holidays in Spain.
+While the menu varies widely from family to family and region to region, here are a few of my favorite Spanish Christmas recipes to give you a taste of the holidays in Spain.
+I make these with my family every year - perhaps you will too!

 Tapas Course